 What is Wall Street?

 There are two ways to look at what Wall Street is.
 It is both a geographical location and the financial mecca of the U.S. (and, arguably, of the world).
 In terms of geography, Wall Street takes up eight blocks in Manhattan, New York.
 It runs east to west from Broadway to South Street, in the heart of the financial district.
 Representing the heart of capitalism, Wall Street is home to the New York Stock Exchange (NYSE), numerous banks, other financial institutions, and corporations.

 The phrase, “Wall Street,” is sometimes taken as generally representative of investment banks, securities traders, hedge funds, and portfolio managers.
-It refers to both the people and places that govern the world of finance for the country.
+It refers to both the people and places that govern the world of finance.

 Early History of Wall Street

-Wall Street gets its name from a literal, physical wall built in New York when the town was still a Dutch colony.
+Wall Street got its name from a literal, physical wall built in New York when the town was still a Dutch colony.
 Governor Peter Stuyvesant called for a 10-foot wall to be built, protecting the lower part of the peninsula from Native Americans.

 Later on, the street became known for being a marketplace where traders and buyers met to conduct business.
 In 1792, the traders and buyers formalized rules to authorize and legitimize their business, leading to the eventual formation of the NYSE.

 Crashes on Wall Street

 Though not the first economic depression or market crash in the U.S., the Crash of 1929 triggered what quickly became known as the Great Depression.
 There’s not one specific explanation of what precisely triggered the massive stock sell-off in the fall of 1929.
 The sharpest stock traders – men such as Jesse Livermore – realized that the stock market had been hugely overbought for quite some time.